 ** Community outreach scoring will be posted at the end of September 2019.

 The CAP Program emphasizes the importance of implementing outreach to low-income communities.
 In the Spring and Summer of 2019, APCD staff attended the events listed below to get community feedback on what they think pollutes the air in their community and where they would like to see more electric charging stations.
 Over 300 visitors that came to our booth were asked to rank their preferences!

-The results of the survey will be posted in September 2019.
+The results of the community survey are below:

 The CAP Program also emphasizes continued outreach through project implementation.
 To leave a comment about potentially funded projects or any other aspects of AB 617 or CAP Program, email Jacqueline Mansoor at firstname.lastname@example.org.